Chao1009/PolynomialMagic/README.md

 * float the normalizing of the "rejected" low q2 data and then show all the data now gives a great fit

+## Example Out

+For the example figure, data is generated with standard dipole (0.81fm radius) and then a 0.90fm radius is requested.
+Using a high order polynomial and a floating normalization gives the requested radius.

 <img src="https://github.com/dhiginbotham/PolynomialMagic/blob/master/Figures/PolynomialMagic.png">

+As shown in the notebook, if one then fits the renormalized data with the high order polynomial it makes a beautiful fit of all 1000 points.